⚽︎ How to Design the Perfect Soccer Coaching Business Plan

 Offer team discounts – Encourage entire teams to sign up together.

-Present at schools – A quick presentation at PE classes or distributing flyers through athletic departments gets your camp in front of parents.
+Present at schools – A quick presentation at PE classes or distributing flyers through athletic departments can get your camp in front of parents.

 Email Marketing Campaigns